szilvia-csernus/rabbit_sanctuary/README.md

 * To help people find the organisation for the primary purpose of rehoming a rescued rabbit.
 * To help find potential donors and volunteers willing to contribute to the charity's work.
-* To help visitors to make contact with the organisation.
+* To help visitors to make contact with the organisation through various channels.
 * The website to have simple structure and clear 'call to action' messages.
 * The website to be responsive to all screen sizes as well as light/dark mode preferences.
 ---
-### Website visitors' Goals
+### Website Visitors' Goals

 * To find the relevant piece of information quickly, be it about rabbit adoption, volunteering or donation.
 * To be able to make contact with the charity for relevant requests effectively.